Parkes railway station: Services

 Parkes is served by NSW TrainLink's weekly Outback Xplorer between Sydney and Broken Hill.

 Journey Beyond's weekly Indian Pacific passes Parkes, but does not stop at the station.

 NSW TrainLink also operate road coach services to Lithgow and Condobolin.

+The station also serves as the terminus for the yearly "Elvis Express" train, in coordination with the Parkes Elvis Festival.

 Description

 The complex includes a type 4, brick standard roadside third class station building, completed in 1893, and brick platform; both managed by RailCorp.
 Other major structures includes a brick railway refreshment room, erected c.
 1928; a type O, elevated fibro signal box, erected 1944; the 1942 railway precinct including locomotive servicing facilities including turntable; a goods shed; and the Silver City Comet Shed and associated structures; all managed by the Australian Rail Track Corporation (ARTC).
 The ARTC also manages a dock platform, a steel Warren truss footbridge, erected 1935; and a jib crane.
 The brick barracks building (c.
 1912), former Railway Institute building (1962), and the repair siding shed are now owned and managed by Pacific National.